 By Redi Mendoza

-Solo living can be hard and lonely.
-But when you learn to live independently, it can also be one of the most rewarding experiences in your adult life.
-Moving out and living on your own won’t only make you self-reliant, it will also make you learn more about yourself and your life priorities.
-Here are some tips and tricks to survive this #adulting move.
+When you learn to live independently, it can be one of the most rewarding experiences in your adult life.
+Moving out and living on your own won’t only make you self-reliant, it will also teach you about yourself and your life priorities.

 1. Cleaning tools are your new BFFs.